apache/fury-site/docs/guide/csharp/schema-evolution.md

 Compatible mode writes type metadata that allows readers and writers with different struct definitions to interoperate.

+For an [external structural serializer](external-types.md), field names, field IDs, schema descriptors, and the `Evolving` setting come from the local serializer declaration.
+Register the third-party target with the same stable wire identity on every version.

 Compatible readers also tolerate selected scalar field type changes when the value is lossless.
 A matched field can read between `bool`, `string`, numeric scalars, and `decimal` when the converted value has the same logical value.
 Boolean strings must be exactly `"0"`, `"1"`, `"true"`, or